Harsh-Kakasaniya/UI_UX_Question/README.md

 Part A. Making a copy of given screen.
 -> Have used related images, for now, without keeping in mind any liscencing issues.
+-> Was not possible to get same font so have used whichever I feeled to be similar and good looking.

 Part B. Designing a Destination/Hotel booking admin
 -> Have kept the same theme the given screen in PartA.